w3c/strong-authentication-and-identity-workshop/report.md

 Upcoming F2Fs and Meetings

 *   The Verifiable Claims Working Group had a face-to-face meeting in Barcelona March 4-5, immediately following RWoT,
+*   The Web Authentication Working Group met face-to-face in San Francisco, California, March 7, to work on level 2.